gardiens/gardiens.github.io/public/career/AiT.md

 ## Abstract

  Acquisition and simulation of drone trajectory and Semantic segmentation of LiDAR Point Clouds in challenging environments, supervised by Jules salzinger, research engineer at Ait.

 Papier accepted for Low Cost 3D Workshop 2024.

-Paper incoming
+Stay tune the paper !